AutomataLab/Pison/README.md

 <img src="doc/compare_large_server2.png" width="70%"></img>

 In the scenario of small records processing, parallelism can be easily achieved at the task level (i.e., processing different records in parallel), so we only report the serial performance of Pison.
+Performance results are consistent with those in large record processing.

 <figcaption style="text-align:center"><b>Fig.3 - Execution Time of Processing A Sequence of Small Records (Server 1).</b></figcaption>
 <br/>